bilalhsp/deep-auditory-spikes/README.md

 The neural dataset used in this project is publicly available on Zenodo:
 🔗 [Click here to access the dataset](https://doi.org/10.5281/zenodo.16175377)

-> If you use this dataset, please make sure to cite it appropriately.
-See the [🔗 Citation](#-citation) section below.

 ## 📂 Repository Structure